 In several places, you can find an ad written in the first person in 3 languages, including Russian, which tells how good the swans are and what they prefer to eat.
-Personally, I’m for regular meals of these wonderful birds and the samples of loyalty, which perfectly complement the romantic views of the Charles Bridge and the Old Town.
+I’m for regular meals with these wonderful birds and the samples of loyalty, which perfectly complement the romantic views of the Charles Bridge and the Old Town.

 That was Angela and Lin’s April engagement shooting in Prague.
-Do like the style of the pictures you could get from a professional wedding photographer in Prague?
+Do you like the style of the pictures you could get from a professional wedding photographer in Prague?